Transitioning to Medical School: Financial Tips

 The amount you borrow in medical school may be a larger amount than what you borrowed as an undergraduate student, or even as a graduate student; however, don’t let loans intimidate you.
 Be mindful of the amount of money you borrow to cover your education expenses so that repayment will not be a surprise.

-Remember, you don't have to borrow the entire amount you are offered in your financial aid award letter.
+Remember, you don't have to borrow the entire amount you are offered.
 Instead, consider accepting and borrowing only what you need.
 If you borrow more than necessary, check with your financial aid office to see if you can return a portion of your loan.
 Remember, once a loan is disbursed, you pay an origination fee and interest starts accruing on the loan, so you will pay back more than just the amount you borrowed.
 Keep in mind, the less you borrow during medical school, the less you will have to pay back when you graduate from medical school.

 Money Management Tools and Resources

 The FIRST program has valuable and practical tools to help with financial aid and money management.
 Become familiar with FIRST’s , , and .

 The is a tool designed specifically for medical students to keep track of their loans and manage their loan repayment options.,

-are one page informational documents that explain topics sometimes considered involved or confusing.
+are one-page informational documents that explain topics sometimes considered complicated or confusing.
 Fact sheets that may be of interest to transitioning medical students include:

 Talk to Your Advisors and Friends

 You are not alone.
 Many of your classmates are in the same financial situation as you.
-Support each other by using, sharing and discussing the FIRST resources and tools that are available to help with understanding financial aid, money management, and loan repayment.
+Support each other by using, sharing and discussing the FIRST resources and tools available to help with understanding financial aid, money management, and loan repayment.

 If Possible, Start at Zero